-1 (1) Be of good moral characterSubmit an application on a form prescribed by the 2 board; 3 (2) Submit an application fee, in an amount established by the board in rule 4 promulgated pursuant to chapter 1-26, but not exceeding three hundred fifty 5 dollars; 6 (3) Be eighteen years of age or older; 7 (3) (4) Be a high school graduate or the equivalent; and 8 (4) (5) Pass an a national examination approved by the board; 9 (6) Pass a practicum examination approved by the board; and 10 (7) Have not committed an act for which disciplinary action may be justified.
+1 (1) Be of good moral characterSubmit an application on a form prescribed by the 2 board; 3 (2) Submit an application fee, in an amount established by the board in rule 4 promulgated pursuant to chapter 1-26, but not exceeding three hundred fifty 5 dollars; 6 (3) Be eighteen years of age or older; 7 (3) (4) Be a high school graduate or the equivalent; and 8 (4) (5) Pass an_a national examination approved by the board; 9 (6) Pass a practicum examination approved by the board; and 10 (7) Have not committed an act for which disciplinary action may be justified.
 11 The applicant may not be the holder of an audiology license.
-12 S Section 1 .3.
+12 Section 1 .3.
 That § 36-24-17.3 be AMENDED: 13 36-24-17.3.
-To be eligible for licensure by the board as an audiologist, the 14 applica ant shall a person must: 15 (1) Be of good moral characterSubmit an application on a form prescribed by the 16 () board; 17 (2) Submit an application fee, in an amount established by the board in rule 18 promulgated pursuant to chapter 1-26, but not exceeding three hundred fifty 19 dollars; 20 (3) 21 • educational institution; 22 (3) (4) Complete the supervised clinical practicum experience from a regionally accredited 23 educational institution or its cooperating programs; 24 (4) Complete a period of supervised graduate professional experience in audiology as 25 recognized by the American Speech-Language-Hearing Association or the 26 American Academy of Audiology; and 27 (5) Pass a national standardized examination in audiology as recognized by the 28 American Speech-Language-Hearing Association or the American Academy of 29 Audiology; and 30 (5) Have not committed an act for which disciplinary action may be justified.
-31 - An applicant for an audiology license who completed training prior to August 30, 32 2007, and who possesses a master's degree in audiology, is exempt from the requirements 33 - divisions (3) and (4) upon proof of completion of a period of supervised graduate
+To be eligible for licensure by the board as an audiologist, the 14 applica ant shall a person must: 15 (1) Be of good moral characterSubmit an application on a form prescribed by the 16 board; 17 (2) Submit an application fee, in an amount established by the board in rule 18 promulgated pursuant to chapter 1-26, but not exceeding three hundred fifty 19 dollars; 20 (3) Possess a -master's or doctorate degree in audiology from a regionally accredited 21 educational institution; 22 (3) (4) $\label{lem:complete} \mbox{Complete the supervised clinical practicum experience from a regionally accredited}$ 23 educational institution or its cooperating programs; 24 (4) Complete a period of supervised graduate professional experience in audiology as 25 recognized by the American Speech-Language-Hearing Association or the 26 American Academy of Audiology; and 27 (5) Pass a national standardized examination in audiology as recognized by the 28 American Speech-Language-Hearing Association or the American Academy of 29 Audiology; and 30 (5) Have not committed an act for which disciplinary action may be justified.
+31 An applicant for an audiology license who completed training prior to August 30, 32 2007, and who possesses a master's degree in audiology, is exempt from the requirements of subdivisions (3) and (4) upon proof of completion of a period of supervised graduate